KamalAbdali/PolymathKeyboardWin/Readme.txt

 US-POLYMATH KEYBOARD LAYOUT FOR WINDOWS

-This is a fairly general-purpose keyboard meant to facilitate typing technical as well as literary texts.
-It provides several math symbols, especially those commonly used in logic, set theory, and number theory, and the most frequently used Greek letters.
+This is a fairly general-purpose keyboard meant to facilitate typing literary as well as scientific texts.
+It provides a variety of "combining diacritical marks" to type "extended characters" of Latin script. ("Extended characters" are composed by decorating ordinary letters of the alphabet with various accents and diacritical marks.)
+The keyboard also includes several math symbols, especially those commonly used in logic, set theory, and number theory, and the most frequently used Greek letters.
-It also includes a variety of "combining diacritical marks" to type "extended characters" of Latin script.

 The currently available keyboard layouts provide one of two alternative methods (sometimes a bit of each) to compose an